Camp Anderson (2) |

 FORT WIKI - CALIFORNIA

-Originally known as Surprise Valley Post, possibly established as early as 1863.
+Originally known as Post at Surprise Valley.
 A base camp for operations against the Bannock, Paiute, Snake, and Modoc tribes.
-It was abandoned in early 1865, but re-established on a new site nearby in July 1865, officially known as Camp Bidwell (2) until 1879, although it was also referred to as a fort during that time.
-The Bureau of Indian Affairs took over the fort in 1897, and it is currently used as the tribal headquarters for the Fort Bidwell Indian Reservation.
+It was established in July 1865, officially known as Camp Bidwell (2) until 1879, although it was also referred to as a fort in military correspondence throughout that time.
+The Bureau of Indian Affairs took over the post in 1897, and it is currently used as the tribal headquarters for the Fort Bidwell Indian Reservation.
 The barracks were torn down in the 1930's after the Indian school was discontinued in 1930.
 The Officers' quarters still stand near the post cemetery.
+Located about 300 yards west of Lowell's Store.

 Camp at Goose Lake